 A SISA loan, or state income/stated asset loan, allows you to state both your monthly gross income and your assets.
 So in this case, both items are simply stated, and the bank or lender will not ask you to verify the information.

-In all of the above cases however, the bank or lender will verify your employment by calling your employer, or requesting a CPA letter if you are self-employed.
+However, in all of the above cases the bank or lender will verify your employment by calling your employer, or requesting a CPA letter if you are self-employed.
 This is important because your job title will determine what you can state in the way of income.

 If you’re a doctor, it’d be normal to state that you make $50,000 a month.
 But if you’re a kindergarten teacher, underwriters won’t believe that you’re making $10,000 a month.
 It’s just not likely, nor does it make sense for the position.
 And for this reason, many loans that “overstate” income will subsequently be declined.